Sending a mild shock to the brain may help resolve speech problems. It may also offer an innovative way to improve learning and performance levels.

 There is some doubt

-However, according to Australian neuroscientist Jared Horvath, of tDCS may not improve mental performance in healthy individuals.
+However, according to Australian neuroscientist Jared Horvath,

 He concludes that “tDCS was not found to generate a significant effect.
 Taken together, the evidence does not support the assertion that a single-session of tDCS has a reliable effect on cognitive tasks in healthy adult populations.”